voberle/adventofcode/i18n-puzzles/puzzle15/README.md

 Since I do the check minute by minute, it was slow, 3.2 seconds.

 I optimized it to calculate first the office availability for each minute, which brought the time down to 1.3 second.

+But the real speed up was going by steps of 30 minutes instead of 1 minute: Now it runs in 50 ms.